 This part of South Korea gets especially beautiful during the cherry blossom season and fall foliage season.
 You might want to try biking around the place in your next travel to Korea.

 6. Stay at a temple

 Another great activity to add to your bucket list for South Korea is an overnight temple stay.
 Live the life of a monk for a day in South Korea!

 These temples can be found all around South Korea, though most of them are situated in the vicinity of the mountains.
 It’s not as easy as it might sound, but staying in a temple for a night is relaxing and rewarding.

 There are lots of worthwhile spots to check out in South Korea, so hardly have time to get bored!
 Do take the chance to get out of Seoul for a little bit and see what else the country has to offer.

 Fun things to do in Seoul

-Even if you’ve already been in Seoul for a while, or are currently planning your first or second trip there, it’s hard to run out of fun things to do in Seoul.
+Even if you’ve already been in Seoul for a while, or are currently planning your first or second visit there, it’s hard to run out of fun things to do in Seoul.
 But the problem is that if you go online and search the topic, especially if you are new to the country and the language, many sources always seem to tell you the same things.